 Is Polymarket Legal in California?

-The U.S. version is still waitlist-based, still centered on mobile, and still much narrower than the bigger Polymarket brand people may remember from election season, crypto chatter, or random headlines flying around the internet.
+Note that the U.S. version of Polymarket is open to everyone in California who is of age.
+It's still centered on mobile and is narrower than the bigger Polymarket brand people may remember from election season, crypto chatter, or random headlines flying around the internet.

 How to Sign Up for the Polymarket Bonus in California